-An authorised officer who has served a remedial action notice on a food business (4) operator must, as soon as he is satisfied that such action has been taken, withdraw the notice by a further notice in writing served on the food business operator or a duly authorised representative.
+(4) An authorised officer who has served a remedial action notice on a food business operator must, as soon as the officer is satisfied that such action has been taken, withdraw the notice by a further notice in writing served on the food business operator or a duly authorised representative.

-(5) Any person who fails to comply with a remedial action notice commits an offence.
+(5) A person who fails to comply with a remedial action notice commits an offence.